 IDEA Public Schools to offer free summer meals to all Valley children

-IDEA Public Schools' Child Nutrition Program has announced they will be serving free meals throughout the summer to any child in the Rio Grande Valley, according to a news release.
+IDEA Public Schools' Child Nutrition Program has announced they will be serving free meals during the summer to any child in the Rio Grande Valley, according to a news release.

 The news release said children must be 18 years or younger to receive the free meal, and they do not have to be an IDEA student.
 The meal program begins on Monday through July 31.